adamsilver/fdpb/registration.md

 ## Floating labels

-When I inform people of the placeholder problem, they often tell me that floating labels is the answer to all our problems.
+When I inform people of the placeholder problem, they often tell me that floating labels is the answer.
 In actual fact, they come with many of the same problems as placeholders but with a few additions:

 1. There is no actual space for a hint.
 The hint and the label are one and the same.
 2. The labels are often too small.
-If they were to be big, we would need to leave a space big enough for the label to fly into.
+If we made them bigger we would need to leave a bigger space for the label to float into.
 In which case they don't save space.
 They are a novelty.
 UIs shouldn't be novel.
 3. The animation affect is distracting and disorientating.

-But actually whilst decluttering the UI is a noble goal, it's only with declutting the unessential, but fixed and familiar labels are essential.
+Decluttering is a noble goal.
+But only when we declutter the superfluous, not the essential.
+Labels are essential, and in somecases so are hints.

+Emplying a pattern that is problematic and constraining at the same time is not a recipe for a friction-free user experience.
 I would go as far to say the floating labels are a solution looking for a problem.

-## Do we really need ask for that?
+## Do we really need ask?

 Everytime we ask the user another question, we make it harder for them.
 So we need to be very careful about whether we even should ask it, let alone, how we ask it.